prashantRmishra/MachineCoding/solidprinciple/revision-notes/SolidPrinciples.md

 }

-What is the solution: don't do modification use try to use abstraction to do the job for you
+//What is the solution: don't do modification use try to use abstraction to do the job for you

 interface CustomerProfile{
 	public boolean isLoyalCustomer();